martakarta/LineLights/README.md

 # LineLights
-###  This *Algorithm* is my contribution to the topic Generative Design in *Steel Ant - Eingabe Ausgabe*, a class taught by Fabian Morón Zirfas, University of applied science - Potsdam (Germany).
+###  This *Algorithm* is my contribution to the topic Generative Design in the class *Steel Ant - Eingabe Ausgabe* taught by Fabian Morón Zirfas, University of applied science - Potsdam (Germany).

 View live demonstration site at http://martakarta.github.io/LineLights